nakerin7588/omni-carver/README.md

 See in <a href="src/omni_carver_arduino_serial/scripts/arduino_serial_node_script.py">arduino_serial_node_script.py</a>.
 This node has task to stream joint states data and send joint velocity command from/to ESP32.

+> !WARNING
+> To use this node make sure you install bno055_usb_stick_py, you can simply install it via this command:
+> `python -m pip install pyserial`

 ## 2. BNO055 USB stick node

 See in <a href="src/bno055_usb_stick/scripts/bno055_usb_stick_node_script.py">bno055_usb_stick_node</a>.
 This node has task to stream imu's data from BNO055 USB stick via [bno055_usb_stick_py](https://github.com/selyunin/bno055_usb_stick_py).

+> !WARNING
+> To use this node make sure you install bno055_usb_stick_py, you can simply install it via this command:
+> `pip install bno055-usb-stick-py`

 ## 3. ldlidar_stl_ros2

 This package is from LDROBOT who is develop a LD06 lidar.
 To use LD06, I use this package to communicate between ROS2 and LD06.
 You can find original github [here](https://github.com/rudislabs/ldlidar_stl_ros2/tree/pr-binning).

 > !COUTION
 > To use with slam toolbox, make sure you clone this package from `pr-binning` branch(Same as upper link).
+And setting up parameter like this [file](src/ldlidar_stl_ros2/launch/ld06.launch.py) to make it compatible with slam toolbox.

 ## 4. omni_drive_node

 See in <a href="src/omni_carver_controller/scripts/omni_drive_node_script.py">omni_drive_node_script.py</a>.
 This node is implement kinematics model of 3 omni-wheels mobile robot to calculate twist at base frame of robot to wheel velocity at wheel frame call inverse kinematics and calculate wheel odometry of robot via forward kinematics.

 ### Omnidirectional wheel kinematics

 ### Inverse kinematics